darve/darve/README.md

 ### Hello friend.

+I am a full-stack javascript developer, favouring Preact on the front end and Express / Mongo / Redis on the back-end.

 Below you will find a short yet raw-noodle-sharp list of attributes which prime me for internet-synergy.

 - I done loads of codes mate, ask anyone